wildfly/quickstart/cmt/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server with the PostgreSQL driver
-2. Open a command line and navigate to the root directory of this quickstart.
+1. Open a command line and navigate to the root directory of this quickstart.
-3. Type this command to build and deploy the archive:
+2. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

-4. This will deploy `target/wildfly-cmt.war` to the running instance of the server.
+3. This will deploy `target/wildfly-cmt.war` to the running instance of the server.

 Access the application
 ---------------------